 How does the saving come about?

 We assume that animals who don’t like the water also drink less of it.
 This makes the animals thirsty.
 Then they eat more to get with the food, moisture or liquid.
 To quench her thirst.

 In order to make statistically viable and thus serious statements, we lack the data in sufficient form.
 But we are on the right track, as more and more farmers are interested in this topic and simply try out whether the Merus rings achieve such effects with their water.

 One thing, however, is clear.
-We get significantly more significant results the worse the source water is.
+The results are more meaningful the worse the initial water is.
 Conversely, this means that we at Merus are not able to make even better water out of already good water.